SimonLeiner/university-petri-nets/interface_patterns/README.md

 # Interfaces

-A specification of agent interactions is called an inter- face.
+A specification of agent interactions is called an interface.
 It represents the key interaction-oriented viewpoints of the architecture of a multi-agent system.

+An interface pattern is a GWF-net that:
+- Provides a highly abstract view of agent interactions without exposing internal agent behavior;
+- Has a part representing the behavior of each agent.

 ![alt text](fig5.png)